kojiwell/kojiwell.github.io/docs/git.md

 ---
 id: git
-title: Git - Distributed Version Control System
+title: Git - distributed version control system
 sidebar_label: Git
 ---

 Git allows a group of software developers to manage changes of sourse code over time.
-It's the most popular version control system, so when you're involved in a software development, you will likely use Git to work with other people.
+It's the most popular version control system, and when you're involved in a software development, you will most-likely use Git with other people.

 ## Basics